Long Story Short: Omitted Variable Bias in Causal Machine Learning: Warm-Up: Omitted Variable Bias in Partially Linear Models

 where $Y(d)$ denotes the \emph{potential outcome} of $Y$ when the treatment $D$ is experimentally set to $d$.
-In other words, the assumptions of ignorability and a linearly separable CEF endow the regression coefficient $\theta$ with a causal meaning: the average treatment effect of a unit increase of $D$ on the outcome $Y$.
-The problem, however, is that $A$ is not observed, and thus both the long regression, and the regression coefficient $\theta$ cannot be identified.
+The problem, however, is that $A$ is not observed, and thus both the long regression, and the regression coefficient $\theta$ cannot be computed from the available data.